wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
-Below are some best practices that were driven by some things Ive found challenging when working with Angular components:
+After working with Angular components for a while, I found a couple of things that nagged at me for a better approach:
-1) Managing rxjs subscriptions - the need to unsubscribe from observables means extra code and potential for memory leaks
+1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
-When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
-But after digging deeper into it, I found something I already used for subscriptions (the async pipe) could also take care of change detection.
+When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.
+But after digging deeper, I discovered my approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.

 Using this approach you should get the following benefits:
 1) Avoid subscribes and related cleanup in the component typescript - repetitive code and a source of memory leaks/runaway observables